Tguntenaar/gitlab-uva/README.md

-# gitlab-uva
+# Universiteit van Amsterdam
-Few of the repos I created with fellow students on the University of Amsterdam during my Bachelors and Masters.
+Some of the repos I created with fellow students on the University of Amsterdam during my Bachelors and Masters.